syncfusion-content/wpf-docs/wpf/Scheduler/Getting-Started.md

 # Getting Started with WPF Scheduler (SfScheduler)

-This section provides you an overview for working with SfScheduler for WPF and also provides a walk through to configure SfScheduler control in real time scenario.
+This section provides an overview for working with SfScheduler for WPF and also provides a walk through to configure SfScheduler control in the real time scenario.

 ## Assembly deployment
 Refer to the section on [control dependencies](https://help.syncfusion.com/wpf/control-dependencies#sfscheduler) for a list of assemblies or NuGet Packages to be used as a guide for using control in any application.
 Further information on installing the NuGet package can be found in the following link in a WPF application: [How to install nuget packages](https://help.syncfusion.com/wpf/nuget-packages).
-You can also use [Syncfusion Reference Manager](https://help.syncfusion.com/wpf/visual-studio-integration/visual-studio-extensions/add-references) to refer the scheduler's dependent assemblies.
+Use [Syncfusion Reference Manager](https://help.syncfusion.com/wpf/visual-studio-integration/visual-studio-extensions/add-references) to refer the scheduler's dependent assemblies.

 ## Create simple application with SfScheduler

-In this section, you will create WPF application with SfScheduler control.
+In this section, create WPF application with SfScheduler control.

 * [Creating project](#creating-project)
 * [Adding control via Designer](#adding-control-via-designer)